Youth work - level 3 apprenticeship framework

 Competence and knowledge qualifications

-You need to complete the competence-based qualification shown below.
+You need to complete the combined competence and knowledge-based qualification shown below.

 Eligibility and entry to the programme